laravel/docs/passwords.md

 #### Password Broker Customization

-In your `auth.php` configuration file, you may configure multiple password "brokers", which may be used to reset passwords on multiple user tables.
+In your `auth.php` configuration file, you may configure multiple password "brokers," which may be used to reset passwords on multiple user tables.
 You can customize the included `ForgotPasswordController` and `ResetPasswordController` to use the broker of your choice by overriding the `broker` method:

     use Illuminate\Support\Facades\Password;